sf-wdi-34/schedule/hw/week-07.md

 ### Thursday

-**link to submit in Wednesday's pulse check:** your work from part 1 of the pet lab
+**link to submit in Thursday's pulse check:** your work from part 1 of the pet lab

 1. Finish adding authentication to your pet app.
 Users should be able to sign up, log in, and log out.